 Factors that may increase your chances of getting yellow fever include:

 Yellow fever symptoms appear within a week after a person is bitten by an infected mosquito.
 Typically, acute phase symptoms will persist for 3-4 days, and then disappear.
 A small percentage of people progress into the toxic phase.
 The toxic phase symptoms begin within 24 hours of the end of the acute phase.
 Recovery from yellow fever provides lifetime immunity from the disease.

 Toxic phase symptoms may include:

-Your doctor will ask you about your symptoms and medical and travel history.
+You will be asked about your symptoms and medical and travel history.
 A physical exam will be done.
 Blood tests will be needed for diagnosis.
-Antibodies or the virus may be detected in the blood.
+Antibodies for the virus may be detected in the blood.

 Currently, medications or treatments specifically for yellow fever are not available.
 However, there are treatments that that can be given at a hospital to ease some symptoms of yellow fever.

 It is important to keep the body hydrated.
 Fluids containing electrolytes may be given orally or may be injected through a vein to prevent dehydration.